paulroth3d/observable-oauth-salesforce/README.md

     </tr>
 </table>

+### Click Deploy App Button

+This will then show the log as the heroku app is deployed.

 ### NOTE: if you need to change these later

 You can always find the app under heroku, and 'Reveal Config Vars' to see the existing values or changing them.

 Changing the values will restart your dyno with those new values.

-### Deploy App

-This will then show the log as the heroku app is deployed.

-## Create an Observable Notebook
+## Step 4 - Create an Observable Notebook

 The simplest is simply to clone the example notebook here: